From The Grindhouse Cinema Database

 (Redirected from John Saxon)

-John Saxon (born August 5, 1936) is an American actor who has worked on over 200 projects during the span of sixty years.
+John Saxon (August 5, 1936 - July 25, 2020) was an American actor who worked on over 200 projects during the span of sixty years.
 Saxon is most known for his work in horror films such as A Nightmare on Elm Street and Black Christmas, both of which feature Saxon as a policeman in search of the killer.
-He is also known for his role as Roper in the 1973 film Enter The Dragon, in which he starred with Bruce Lee and Jim Kelly.
+He is also known for his role as Roper in the popular 1973 action film Enter The Dragon, in which he starred with Bruce Lee and Jim Kelly.

 Saxon, an Italian American, was born Carmine Orrico in Brooklyn, New York, the son of Anna (née Protettore) and Antonio Orrico, a dock worker.
 He attended New Utrecht High School and graduated in 1953 with Stanley Abramson.
 He then studied acting with famous acting coach Stella Adler and broke into films in the mid-1950s, playing teenage roles.
 According to Robert Hofler's 2005 biography, The Man Who Invented Rock Hudson: The Pretty Boys and Dirty Deals of Henry Willson, agent Willson saw Saxon's picture on the cover of a detective magazine and immediately contacted the boy's family in Brooklyn.
 He brought the 16-year-old Orrico to Hollywood and renamed him Saxon.

 After his first sizable role, as a juvenile delinquent in “Running Wild” (1955), he supported Esther Williams and George Nader in “The Unguarded Moment” (Universal, 1956), her first dramatic role since “The Hoodlum Saint” in 1946.
 Billing in advertising was “Co-starring the exciting new personality JOHN SAXON.”